Battle of the Eureka Stockade: Peter Lalor's list

 Lalor listed fourteen miners (mostly Irish) as having died at the stockade and another eight who died later from injuries they sustained.
 A further dozen were wounded but recovered.
-Published by a number of newspapers three months after the battle, his letter to the colonists of Victoria states that:
+Published by several newspapers three months after the battle, his letter to the colonists of Victoria states that:

-In the Geelong Advertiser, 8 December edition, readers were told that casualties from the battle were "more numerous than originally supposed."
-In 1892 the Peter Lalor statue in Ballarat was inscribed with the names of the dead and wounded taken from his open letter along with the words "and others who were killed."
-Blake makes the unsourced claim that there was at least 21 unidentified dead buried.
-Superintendent Henry Foster said that "many persons killed whose names were not known, I buried five myself whose names were not known."
-Captain Thomas estimated that thirty diggers died on the spot, and "many more died of their wounds subsequently."
+In the Geelong Advertiser, 8 December edition, readers were told that casualties from the battle were "more numerous than originally supposed".
+In 1892, the Peter Lalor statue in Ballarat was inscribed with the names of the dead and wounded taken from his open letter along with the words "and others who were killed".
+Blake makes the unsourced claim that there were at least 21 unidentified dead buried.
+Superintendent Henry Foster said that "many persons killed whose names were not known, I buried five myself whose names were not known".

+Other estimates of rebel casualties

+Captain Thomas estimated that thirty diggers died on the spot, and "many more died of their wounds subsequently".
 Dan Calwell told his US relations thirty had died.
 Huyghue reckoned that the battle had claimed thirty to forty lives.
-On 6 December, Thomas Pierson noted in his diary that twenty-five had been killed and later scrawled in the margin, "time has proved that near 60 have died of the diggers in all."
+On 6 December, Thomas Pierson noted in his diary that twenty-five had been killed and later scrawled in the margin, "time has proved that near 60 have died of the diggers in all".
 Reverend Taylor initially estimated 100 deaths but reconsidered writing: